 2007 - The first graduates of Humber degrees entered the workforce after successful work placements in their chosen sector and Humber grew its commitment to applied research.

 2008 - Humber enrolled 24 per cent - or one in four - students taking a degree program at all Ontario colleges.
-Humber offers 12 degree programs.
+At this point, Humber offered 12 degree programs.

-2009 - Humber continues the revitalization of the Lakeshore Campus with the opening of the Centre for Justice Leadership, opens 95,000 square foot Centre for Trades & Technology facility, and announces plans for Orangeville Campus.
+2009 - Humber continues the revitalization of the Lakeshore Campus with the opening of the Centre for Justice Leadership, opens 95,000-square-foot Centre for Trades & Technology facility on Carrier Drive, and announces plans for Orangeville Campus.

 2010 - Humber is recognized for sustainability leadership by the City of Toronto’s Better Buildings Partnership, opens The Business School’s Fashion Institute and the Humber Arts & Media Studios at Lakeshore Campus.